micro-community/development/docs/pages/concepts/platform.markdown

 doesn't make sense to us.
 We believe to start developers should be given a fair flat subscription price and then we charge for additional services you use that are separate to the platform itself.

+Separately we provide a free Dev environment for testing and hobbyist side projects.

 ### Additional Users

 Every additional user added to your account is billed at $35/month.
 Whether you invite them or just plain create the